Affirmative Defenses in Maryland Under Rule 2-323(g)

 Overpleading Affirmative Defenses

-Insurance defense lawyers plead the statute of limitations as an affirmative defense even in cases where it is obvious that the claim was filed within the prescribed period.
+Insurance defense lawyers plead the statute of limitations as an affirmative defense even in cases where it is evident that the claim was filed within the prescribed period.
 They even plead contract defenses in tort cases.

 Typically, you can just roll your eyes and move forward.
 It is generally not a fight worth fighting for most Maryland personal injury lawyers.
-But if you are concerned the defendant is making a claim you are not prepared for and you have not flushed it out in interrogatories (or fear you have not), the best thing to do is send out requests for admissions
+But if you are concerned the defendant is making a claim you are not prepared for, and you have not flushed it out in interrogatories (or fear you have not), the best thing to do is send out requests for admissions.

 You can make them feel bad about their dime-store lawyering in the process if you like: "Admit that you have no evidence to support the affirmative defense provided in your answer that statute of limitation defense applies to this case. "